oddbird/oddleventy/content/blog/2022/cascade-layers-polyfill.md

 > represent element defaults,
 > third-party libraries, themes,
 > components, overrides, and other
-> styling concerns—and are able to
+> styling concerns – and are able to
 > re-order the cascade of layers in an explicit way, without altering
 > selectors or specificity within each
 > layer, or relying on source-order to